Lazerbeak12345/ediblestuff_api/README.md

 specified armor get "eaten" automatically when hunger goes down.

-When an `edible_while_wearing` armor peice is equipped, the player will eat some of their chocolate armor if their saturation (or health in absence of a hunger mod) is below 85%.
+When an `edible_while_wearing` armor peice is equipped, the player will eat some of that armor if their saturation (or health in absence of a hunger mod) is below 85%.
 This reduces the durability of a random armor piece.

 This mod was created for the [`chocolatestuff`][cs] mod, and so you can make your own armors like it - without needing to depend on `farming`.